 (Photo courtesy of NetPS Plant Finder)

 A riparian forest area plant native to much of eastern North America with unique bladder-like fruit in the summer, coveted for dried floral arrangements; self-seeds freely under the right circumstances and may become a problem

 American Bladdernut has nodding white bell-shaped flowers with light green overtones hanging below the branches from early to late spring.
-It has dark green foliage which emerges lime green in spring.
+It has dark green deciduous foliage which emerges lime green in spring.
 The oval compound leaves turn lemon yellow in fall.
 It produces light green capsules in early fall.
 The smooth grayish green bark and light green branches are extremely showy and add significant winter interest.